Valence, Drôme: In the city

-The "Boulevards de Valence", a wide promenade, traced on the former location of the ramparts and tree-lined with Hausmannian-style buildings, which had a renovation from 2004 to 2009.
+The "Boulevards de Valence", a wide promenade, traced on the former location of the ramparts and tree-lined with Haussmannian-style buildings, which had a renovation from 2004 to 2009.

 The bandstand built in 1860 on the esplanade of the Champ de Mars served as the model the designer Raymond Peynet to immortalize his love, and which carries the name of Peynet kiosk.
 It is classified a historical monument since 1982.

 The monumental fountain, designed by the architect Eugène Poitoux and dating from 1887, is located in the city centre, on the boulevards.
 In 2005, the fountain was renovated and moved a few metres, in order to better integrate into the perspective of the renovated boulevards and in 2006, a copy of the winged genius, which was destroyed in 1954 by lightning which struck the column, was replaced at the top of the column.

 Jouvet Park, a public garden of 7 ha created in 1905, and opened by president Émile Loubet, bears the name of Théodore Jouvet, donor of the land, and includes more than 700 trees of various species.
 This park also has a pet shop, a small train, and a rose garden.

 Valence-Ville station, has a façade which was inspired by the Petit Trianon at Versailles.
 The passenger building of today, which was commissioned in April 1866, was designed by Louis-Jules Bouchot, architect of Napoleon III.
 The main façade on the Rue du Pavillon Central has been registered as an historic monument since 11 October 1982.

 The esplanade of the Champ de Mars, which before the conversion work of 2001 was a car park dotted with plane trees, is today a wide tree-lined esplanade, where one can see beyond the Rhône to the Château de Crussol, at the forefront of the Ardèche mountains.

 The Philolaus water tower (first studies of the sculptor in 1963), built between 1969 and 1971, is located in Jean-Perdrix Park, between the quarters of le Plan and Fontbarlettes, east of the city.
 It consists of two twisted towers with high clean lines, 52 m and 57 m high, which combine functionality and artistic research.
 In 1981, he received the "prix du quartier de l'Horloge" [prize of the quarter of the clock] for the best work of urban art in the 1970s.
 The water tower sculpture was distinguished by the label "20th century" in 2003 and was the subject of a stamp in 2013.